Walter Süskind: Biography

 In 1944, Süskind, his wife and his daughter were sent to the Westerbork transit camp.
-Due to his good relations with the SS leadership of the Dutch Theater, he could return to Amsterdam, but he eventually went back to his family in Westerbork.
-He also wanted to let people escape from the transit camp, but failed.
-His wife and daughter later died at the camp they were sent to, and he himself died on 28 February 1945 at an unknown location in central Europe during the death marches.
+Due to his good relations with the SS leadership of the Dutch Theater, he was allowed to return to Amsterdam, but he eventually went back to his family in Westerbork.
+He also wanted to help people escape from the transit camp, but failed.
+His wife and daughter later died at the camp, and he himself died on 28 February 1945 at an unknown location in central Europe during the death marches.

 Movie

 On 19 January 2012, the Dutch movie Süskind was released.
 This movie is based on the life of Walter Süskind.